Background compaction

 • partition: If the partition contains at least one chunk created earlier than now - auto_compaction_period, all partition chunks are compacted at the same time.

-To avoid synchronization and average the load, a random auto_compaction_period_splay_ratio shift is added to auto_compaction_period when calculating the compaction time of each specific chunk.
+To avoid synchronization and even out the load, a random shift is added to auto_compaction_period when calculating the compaction time of each specific chunk.
+This shift is defined by the auto_compaction_period_splay_ratio attribute.

-Setting the periodic_compaction_mode attribute is not enough to enable periodic compaction.
-To do this, use the auto_compaction_period attribute.
+Setting only the periodic_compaction_mode attribute is not enough to enable periodic compaction — you need to explicitly set the auto_compaction_period attribute.

 Selecting a mode